 - For clips of near-live programming, the clip must be posted with captions up to 8 hours after the programming has been shown on television.

-The CVAA rules require that covered “apparatus” (including computers, smart phones, tablets, DVD and Blu-ray players, and any physical device capable of receiving or playing back video programming simultaneously with sound) sold or manufactured in the United States must have closed captioning capability as of January 1, 2014.
+The CVAA rules require that covered “apparatus” (including computers, smart phones, tablets, and any physical device capable of receiving or playing back video programming simultaneously with sound) sold or manufactured in the United States must have closed captioning capability as of January 1, 2014.

 Programming Not Yet Shown on Television